HTTPWorkshop/httpworkshop.github.io/index.md

 happens at the workshop, but will only publish submissions if their authors request it.

-Please send submissions to XXX by XXX.
+Please send submissions to XXX by 1 May 2015.

 ## Important Dates